rustyscreeps/screeps-starter-rust/README.md

 # screeps-starter-rust

-Starter Rust AI for [Screeps][screeps], the JavaScript-based MMO game.
+Starter Rust AI for [Screeps: World][screeps], the JavaScript-based MMO game.

 This uses the [`screeps-game-api`] bindings from the [rustyscreeps] organization.

-It's also recommended to use [`cargo-screeps`] for uploading the code.
+While it's possible to compile using [`wasm-pack`] directly using the Node.js target, some modifications are needed to load the output within the Screep environment, so it's recommended to use [`cargo-screeps`] for building and deploying your code.

 The documentation is currently a bit sparse.
 API docs which list functions one can use are located at https://docs.rs/screeps-game-api/.